juanelas/scrypt-pbkdf/src/doc/readme-template.md

 # {{PKG_NAME}}

-A faster JS implementation of the scrypt password-based key derivation function
+A faster JS implementation of the scrypt password-based key derivation function defined in [RFC 7914](https://tools.ietf.org/html/rfc7914).
+It works with Node.js, and native JS, including React and Angular.

+The code has been optimized using modern Javascript ArrayBuffers and views, and by using al the all the available native implementations in both Node.js and browsers.

+> `scrypt-pbkdf2` runs slower in Firefox than it could run because scrypt internally uses pbkdf2, but the native Firefox implementation has an [issue](https://github.com/mdn/sprints/issues/3278) that prevents using it under some circumstances.
+Therefore a custom but slower fallback pbkdf2 function has been created

 ## Why another scrypt package?